Dr. Garland Glenn

 For me, there are few accomplishments more rewarding than helping the person who has been on the conveyor belt of traditional medicine figure out what is actually going on and then resolving the problem together.

 Dr. Glenn graduated from Baylor University in 1979 and taught electrical engineering for several years before returning to school at the National Health Sciences University in Chicago and earning his DC degree in 1985.
-The opportunity to live and study in Europe in 1994 led him and his family to The Netherlands where he completed a Diplomate in Neurology Program at the prestigious Carrick Institute in Amsterdam.
 Dr. Glenn is a graduate of the Kalish Institute in Functional Medicine and is currently writing his PhD dissertation in Integrative Medicine.
 He is a member of the International Association of Functional Neurology and Rehabilitation.
 He is working towards his Fellowship with the International Board of Functional Neurology and following the Institute for Functional Medicine’s curriculum for Board Certification.
-He is licensed in several states in the US as well as in the UK.
+He is licensed in several states in the US.